1965 in the Vietnam War: April

-The U.S. Army Chief of Staff General Johnson lunched with Vietnam expert and author Bernard Fall in Washington.
+U.S. Army Chief of Staff General Johnson lunched with Vietnam expert and author Bernard Fall in Washington.
 Johnson said that, "As a result of my discussions with Dr. Fall, I conclude that I am the victim of appreciable misinformation concerning cliques, claques, and the variety of outlooks and objectives of the diverse elements that comprise the population of Vietnam."

 In his search for more reliable information about Vietnam, in June, Johnson appointed a team of military officers to develop "new sources of action to be taken in South Vietnam by the United States and its allies, which, will, in conjunction with current actions, lead in due time to successful accomplishment of US aims and objectives."
 What came to be called "A Program for the Pacification and Long-Term Development of South Vietnam" (PROVN) would be completed on 1 March 1966.